danielstocks/jQuery-Collapse/README.md

 # jQuery Collapse

-A lightweight but flexible and powerful jQuery plugin that allows you to collapse content.
+A lightweight and flexible jQuery plugin that allows you to collapse content.
 A feature also known as 'progressive disclosure'.

 Dependencies: